-(Spiritual awakening is the term used of the process of redirection wherein one moves from power-from-without to power-from-within…it’s also worth noted that the Christians called this direction change “repentance” which undoubtedly coincided with rebirth)
+(Spiritual awakening is the term used of the process of redirection wherein one moves from power-from-without to power-from-within…it’s also worth noting that the Christians called this direction change “repentance” (literally meaning “to turn around”) which undoubtedly coincided with rebirth)

 Years later, after the success of Alcoholics Anonymous, Jung penned a letter to Bill Wilson (co-founder of AA) which enlarged his initial opinion of Roland’s hopeless plight and gave us even greater insight into the power principle as mentioned above.

 “His craving for alcohol was the equivalent on a low level of the spiritual thirst of our being for wholeness, expressed in medieval language: the union with God.”

 Here we see the power principle as delineated by Jung, only much more eloquently captured.
 Per Jung, Roland was demonstrating what all humanity seemingly demonstrates, that is, an innate thirst for wholeness, for connectedness, for inner manageability.

 This craving is as natural as the thirst for water.

 Moreover, as in water, this thirst is necessary for survival – only its an emotional and spiritual survival.
 Thus, people will seek to quench this thirst by all means possible.
 Jung appears to suggest that Roland merely found his means in alcohol.
 Or, at least the illusion of it.